-- Engaging in climate policy development to promote environmental stewardship along with economic and community vitality. - Driving innovation and technology advancements which increase energy efficiency and/or reduce emissions. - Leading energy efficiency and conservation efforts for our customers and within our own system. - Improving the sustainability of our business practices and promoting stewardship of our shared natural resources.
-Avista manages its operations and facilities to protect land, air and water.
-In addition, we protect and restore habitat, water quality and fisheries. - Providing recreational opportunities to improve access for all people along the Clark Fork and Spokane Rivers in Montana, Idaho and Washington.
+- Integrating renewables as part of our commitment to clean energy and carbon emissions reductions, while maintaining reliability and affordable rates for our customers. - Engaging in climate policy development to promote environmental stewardship along with economic and community vitality. - Driving innovation and technology advancements which increase energy efficiency and/or reduce emissions. - Leading energy efficiency and conservation efforts for our customers and within our own system. - Improving the sustainability of our business practices and promoting environmental stewardship of our shared natural resources.

-Our Commitment to Customers & Communities
+Our Commitment to Our Customers & Communities

-- Providing safe, reliable service that is there when needed, and that is affordable for our customers and for our region. - Bringing value to our customers through services, programs and methods for using energy efficiently, and that otherwise help to enrich customers' lives. - Building value for our customers and communities through active involvement in organizations, causes and engagement with local stakeholders to grow jobs and improve the quality of life in our region. - Providing meaningful philanthropic support to our communities without impacting customer rates, recognizing that these efforts help to strengthen our communities, broaden the reach of local organizations, and improve our local economies. - Supporting and encouraging our employees to help local charities and community organizations in the regions in which we operate. - Holding our customers and communities' interests at the forefront of our decisions, operating our business with transparency, genuine care, and ease of conducting business - our stakeholders can rely on us.
+- Providing safe, reliable service that is there when needed, and is affordable for our customers and for our region. - Bringing value to our customers through services, programs and methods for using energy efficiently, and which otherwise help to enrich customers' lives. - Building value for our customers and communities through active involvement in organizations, causes and engagement with local stakeholders to grow jobs and improve the quality of life in our region. - Providing meaningful philanthropic support to our communities without impacting customer rates, recognizing that these efforts help to strengthen our communities, broaden the reach of local organizations, and improve our local economies. - Supporting and encouraging our employees to help local charities and community organizations in the regions in which we operate. - Holding our customers' and communities' interests at the forefront of our decisions, operating our business with transparency, genuine care, and ease of conducting business - our stakeholders can rely on us.

-Our Commitment to Customers & Communities
+Our Commitment to Our Customers & Communities